 I can’t say we will not have another crisis.
 I don’t think there are unknown unknowns today like there were in 2008.
 There are known unknowns.
 To that extent I think a Lehman-type moment is unlikely, but a crisis is certainly possible.

-Brookings India held its fortnightly Development Seminar @ Brookings India on August 5, 2016, where former governor of the Reserve Bank of India, Dr. D. Subbarao talked about his latest book published by Penguin (July 2016), “Who Moved My Interest Rate?
+Brookings India held its Development Seminar @ Brookings India on August 5, 2016, with former governor of the Reserve Bank of India D. Subbarao who talked about his latest book published by Penguin (July 2016), “Who Moved My Interest Rate?
 Leading the Reserve Bank of India through Five Turbulent Years”.

 Development Seminar Series Photographs